Make an impact on students and schools by seeking a teaching job in the beautiful state of Idaho.

 Master’s Degree Option

-As a TFA teacher in Idaho, you will have the option to pursue a master’s degree at Boise State University.
+As a TFA teacher in Idaho, you will have the option to pursue a master’s degree.
 To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Learn more about Idaho’s Certification and Training.
+Learn more about Idaho’s certification and training.